cksystemsteaching/selfie/README.md

 *Be aware that the path is checked against the first compiled .c file  and the current tested file.*

+The following output depicts the result of feeding `input_test.c` to the script.
 ```bash
 $ cat log_119.0.19.5.56.txt
 ~~~--~~~------~~~---~~~ test/input_test.c: